medialab/minet/docs/cli.md

   -o OUTPUT, --output OUTPUT                 Path to the output file.
 By default, the results will be printed to stdout.
   -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
   --total TOTAL                              Total number of queries.
 Necessary if you want to display a finite progress indicator.
   --since-id SINCE_ID                        Will return tweets with ids that are greater than the specified id.
-If used with --start-time, only since-id will be taken into account.
+Takes precedence over --start-time.
   --until-id UNTIL_ID                        Will return tweets that are older than the tweet with the specified id.
   --start-time START_TIME                    The oldest UTC stamp from which the tweets will be provided.
 The date should have the format : YYYY-MM-DDTHH:mm:ssZ
   --end-time END_TIME                        The UTC stamp to which the tweets will be provided.
 The date should have the format : YYYY-MM-DDTHH:mm:ssZ